RhinoW/exe-kiteboarders.co.uk/content/code-of-conduct.md

 * Equipment manufacturer’s instructions and safety guidelines must be read and followed.
 Understand the limitations of the equipment and practice use of all safety mechanisms until you are familiar with them.
 * Equipment must be regularly checked for wear and tear and repaired or replaced before use if required.
 If in doubt seek advice from an authorised dealer, approved British Kitesports instructor or a more experienced local rider.
-* Always use an effective kite leash and safety system so you can depower your kite instantly in the event of an emergency.
+* Always use an effective kite leash and safety system so you can depower your kite instantly in the event of an emergency, ensure your safety systems are working and you instinctively know how to use them.
+* Carry a line cutter.

 ## General

 * Pay attention to your surroundings, your equipment and your fellow kiters.
 Think about what you are doing and take your time; your brain is your most important piece of safety equipment, so use it!
+* It is recommended that you write your name, address and contact number on all your equipment using either purpose made stickers or just permenant marker pen.
+It will help you get your kit back should you loose it and avoid the emergency services waste time looking for you.
-* If you lose your kite or board whilst on the water or land, always report you are safe to the rescue services so they do not waste time and money looking for you.
+* If you lose your kite or board whilst on the water or land, always report you are safe to the coastguard non emergency number (<a href="tel:02392 552100">02392 552100<a/>) so they do not waste time and money looking for you.
-* It is recommended that you write your name, address and contact number on all your equipment.
-If you are concerned about permanently marking your equipment, use spinnaker repair tape to write on and fix this to any equipment.
 * If new or careless kiters show up at your flying site, talk to them with your friends about what´s at risk.
 Take the time to explain how to safely get into the sport and where to obtain qualified professional instruction.

 ## Wildlife Refuge - Exmouth Duckpond